 While you might have some coverage for emergency transportation in your car insurance or health insurance policy, you may not get in-network services and could face considerable out-of-pocket expenses.
 In 2017, the median cost of helicopter ambulance transport was $36,400.
 If your insurance does not cover the total amount, the air ambulance company could directly bill you for the difference.

-Who Should Pay the Bill?
+Who Should Pay the Bill After a Car Accident?

 If you were at fault in the accident that left you injured, payment of the air ambulance bill will be your responsibility.
 Fortunately, the federal No Surprises Act that went into effect on January 1, 2022, says that privately-insured patients can only be charged their in-network deductibles and copayments if they’re transported by an out-of-network air ambulance company.
 The act bans “balance billing,” or billing the patient for the difference between the air ambulance’s fee and their insurance coverage.